geigerzaehler/beets-check/README.md

 as a path][path query] and match all files that are contained in a subdirectory of that path.

 Without any of the `-a`, `-u`, `-e`, and `-l` flags, the command will verify all items that are matched by the query.
 If the standard output is a terminal it shows a progress statement like in the example above.
-If the verification of a file failed the command prints `/path/to/file: FAILED` to the error output but continues checking the remaining files.
-If at least one file could not be verified the program will exit with exit code `15`.
+If the checksum verification of a file failed the command prints `FAILED: /path/to/file` to the error output.
+And if one of the third-party tools detects an error it will print `WARNING error description: /path/to/file` to stderr .
+If at least one file has an invalid checksum the program will exit with status code `15`.

-- **`-a, --add [QUERY...]`** Calculate the checksum for files that don’t have one yet and add it to the database.
+- **`-a, --add [QUERY...]`** Look for files in the database that don’t have a checksum, compute it from the file and add it to the database.
+This will also print warnings for failed integrity checks.

 - **`-u, --update [QUERY...]`** Calculate checksums for all files matching the query and write the them to the database.
 If no query is given this will